Colink02/Colink02/README.md

 - C#

 ## Current Projects
-Currently I'm working on two seperate minecraft servers as a developer.
-They are Enfinium and Galaxico.
+Currently I'm working on one minecraft server as a developer.
+That is the Enfinium Server.